Air Conditioner Repair Checklist

 - Switch off the electrical current fully at the breaker or outdoor switch.

 - Get rid of greenery rubbish around the air conditioner.
 Once you’ve cleared larger clutter within a two-foot radius, you can use a paint brush or vacuum to carefully clean the unit’s fins.
-Deformed fins can also hurt performance, so you can attempt to reshape them with a small knife.
+Deformed fins can also hurt performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the equipment.
 Don’t get water on the fan motor.

 Not Enough Refrigerant

 When AC units don’t have ample refrigerant, they’ll struggle to remove heat and humidity from the air.